fieldmapp/fieldmapp.github.io/content/en/publications/_index.md

 - type: "docs"
 ---

-Here you can find publications about the FieldMApp and its use cases, as well as publications about works that are based on the FieldMApp.
+Here you can find publications about the FieldMApp and its use cases, as well as publications about activities that are based on the FieldMApp.